 Browse Items (4 total)

-Bill Pronzini transferred his collection to the Browne Popular Culture Library, Bowling Green State University, in March 1997.
-The collection has no restrictions placed upon its use for scholarly purposes.
-Researchers are responsible for securing copyright permission when using all unpublished manuscripts and published works, whether authored by Bill Pronzini, Marcia Muller or by other writers whose work may be found in this collection.
+No known restrictions on access exist for the collection, and no restrictions have been placed on its use for scholarly purposes.
+Researchers are responsible for securing necessary copyright permission when using all unpublished and published materials found in this collection.

 The records of the North American Society for the Sociology of Sport date from 1978 to 2015.
 These records were initially donated to the Center for Archival Collections on November 7, 1987 by Janet Hams, NASSS President, with additional files being donated from the organization since then throughout the years.

 No restrictions exist on the use of this collection.
 Duplication may be permitted for the purposes of preservation and research.
 The register was completed by undergraduate student assistant Emily Schoenlein in June 2012, with subsequent revisions by Marilyn Levinson, Curator of Manuscripts, and Nick Pavlik, Curator of Manuscripts and Digital Projects.